 The number of user seats in your subscription tells you how many users you can have in your account.
 Once your Admin is set up and logged in, they can add the others one-by-one or in bulk.
 It’s not until a user has been added AND customized that they will be able to choose a password and access the platform through their own login.

-- Note: For more information see the Add User Guide.
-Add User Guide
+- Note: For more information see the Adding Users How-To guide

 Once a user has been added, your Admin can click on their username to view and alter their details.
 Specifically, they can switch the user to "Active" status and then tell the system which tools they can access and how many credits they can use in each.
 This is an important step because some tools have usage limits.
 Deliberately allocating each person’s levels of access ensures that everyone uses the platform as they should, and ultimately that you make the most of your subscription.
 These customizations must be made before a new user can begin working in the WE Platform.